ibm-cloud-docs/vpc/vpn-onprem-aws.md

    Because AWS requires PFS to be _enabled_ in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
 For more information, see [Creating a custom IPsec policy in VPN for VPC](#custom-ipsec-policy).
    {: important}
 1. After status for both connections show **Active**, verify traffic between your subnets.

-## Connecting an IBM policy-based VPN to an AWS peer
-{: #aws-config-static-route-based}

-Currently, VPN for VPC static, route-based VPN does not support an AWS peer.
-{: important}

-An IBM Cloud custom route does not allow more than one static route for a given destination using a VPN connection.
-Only one AWS tunnel IP can be used as peer IP.
-However, a single AWS tunnel cannot be used to communicate with both active members of IBM static route-based VPN, so traffic is disrupted when either side performs maintenance operations causing fail-over from the only active tunnel to the other unusable tunnel.